bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-However, it&apos;'s very important that you have a way to share your site so that the peer reviews can be done successfully.
+However, it&apos;s very important that you have a way to share your site so that the peer reviews can be done successfully.
 You will need to do at least three peer reviews to receive credit for this assignment.
 The expectation is that everyone will participate, but if you are not a paid